Recovering from alcohol addiction - a case study

 My wife and children suffered enormously, I missed work through sickness, I had periods of memory loss after drinking and I felt increasingly hopeless.
 Attempts to stop drinking provided brief periods of respite, but they always failed and the drinking, uncontrolled behaviour and my sense of shame and despair spiralled out of control.

-Turning to Priory for support
+Turning to Priory for support with alcohol addiction

-Initially I found it confusing, wondering what I was supposed to say in the group therapy sessions and puzzled by some of the language, the rules and procedures.
+Initially, I found it confusing, wondering what I was supposed to say in the group therapy sessions and puzzled by some of the language, the rules and procedures.
 But the mist soon cleared.
 I’d imagined the Priory as a place for the rich and famous, but what I found were people from all walks of life, whose lives – like mine - were being destroyed by addiction of one kind or another.

 For the first time I found I was able to be honest and open with my peers and the therapists about my addiction and its consequences.
 The programme introduced me to Alcoholics Anonymous and other 12 step programmes, where I met people leading happy and successful lives in recovery.
 I’d always dismissed AA but now I wondered what I could learn from the people I met.

-My recovery journey
+My recovery journey from alcohol addiction

 As well as gaining a better understanding of myself and my addiction, the Priory gave me a set of tools and strategies for sustaining my recovery in the outside world.
 At the heart of the Priory’s approach is the importance of addicts supporting each other in recovery.
 I found the weekly Aftercare sessions with other patents who’d been through the Addiction Treatment Programme immensely valuable.
 I supplemented these with one to one therapy with an addiction therapist recommended by the Priory.